awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-permissions-for-sns-notifications.md

 # Amazon SNS Topic Policy for CloudTrail<a name="cloudtrail-permissions-for-sns-notifications"></a>

 To send notifications to an SNS topic, CloudTrail must have the required permissions\.
-CloudTrail automatically attaches the required permissions to the topic when you do the following:
-+ Create an SNS topic as part of creating or updating a trail in the CloudTrail console\.
+CloudTrail automatically attaches the required permissions to the topic when you create an Amazon SNS topic as part of creating or updating a trail in the CloudTrail console\.
-+ Create an SNS topic with the AWS CLI `create-subscription` and `update-subscription` commands\.

-CloudTrail adds the following fields in the policy for you:
+CloudTrail adds the following statement to the policy for you with the following fields:
 + The allowed SIDs\.
 + The service principal name for CloudTrail\.
 + The SNS topic, including region, account ID, and topic name\.